Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: The specular and the diffuse reflections boundary conditions

 If $\zeta$ has a bounded third derivative and nowhere vanishing curvature in the sense that there exists a constant $C_\zeta >0$ such that for all $\xi\in\RR^d$:

-then $F_t(x,v)$ is well defined for all $(x,v)\in\Omega\times\RR^d$. \end{thm} Morally, the strong convexity assumption \eqref{def:convexityFlow} ensures that the grazing trajectories stay confined to the grazing set and do not transport singularities inside the domain. \\ Now that we have existence, we restrict our investigation to the spatial flow at time $t=1$, namely we define a function $\eta$ as, for all $(x,v)\in\Omega\times\RR^d$
+then $\mathcal{F}_t(x,v)$ is well defined for all $(x,v)\in\Omega\times\RR^d$. \end{thm} Morally, the convexity assumption \eqref{def:convexityFlow} ensures that the grazing trajectories stay confined to the grazing set and do not transport singularities inside the domain. \\ Now that we have existence, we restrict our investigation to the spatial flow at time $t=1$, namely we define a function $\eta$ as, for all $(x,v)\in\Omega\times\RR^d$

-This function $\eta$ was introduced and studied in \cite{Cesbron18}, it represents the end point of a trajectory that starts at $x\in\Omega$ with velocity $v\in\RR^d$, moves straightforward at constant velocity $v$, is specularly reflected upon hitting the boundary, and stops at time $t=1$, i.e. when the length of the trajectory travelled is equal to the norm of the initial velocity $|v|$.
+This function $\eta$ was introduced and studied in \cite{Cesbron18}.
 When $\Omega$ is a half-space, $\eta$ has a simple explicit expression mentioned above in \eqref{def:etaHS}.
-When $\Omega$ is a ball, one can also express $\eta$ rather explicitly although the expression is naturally more complicated than in the half-space, we refer the interested reader to \cite[Appendix A]{Cesbron18} for more details.
-We will see that $\eta$ plays a crucial role in the fractional diffusion limit of linear kinetic equations (such as Linear Boltzmann of fractional Vlasov-Fokker-Planck models), to the point that it become an integral part of the limit operator $\L_{\SR}$ as one can see in \eqref{def:LSR}.
+When $\Omega$ is a ball, one can also express $\eta$ rather explicitly, we refer the interested reader to \cite[Appendix A]{Cesbron18} for more details.
+The function $\eta$ plays a crucial role in the fractional diffusion limit of linear kinetic equations with specular reflections, to the point that it become an integral part of the limit operator $\L_{\SR}$ as one can see in \eqref{def:LSR}.
 As a consequence, it is not surprising that some regularity of $\eta$ is required in order to pass to the limit in the kinetic model.
 This regularity is entirely dependent on the domain $\Omega$ so that it can be seen as an assumption on the domain itself.
-This leads us to the following definition of admissible domains. \begin{defi} We say that a bounded open domain $\Omega\subset \RR^d$ is admissible if \begin{itemize} \item for all $\phi\in C^\infty_c(\bO)$ such that $v\cdot \na_x \phi = 0 $ on $\dO$ :
+This leads us to the following definition of admissible domains. \begin{defi} We say that a bounded open domain $\Omega\subset \RR^d$ is admissible if \begin{itemize} \item for all $\phi\in C^\infty_c(\bO)$ such that $\pa_n \phi = 0 $ on $\dO$ :